linrongbin16/gitlinker.nvim/README.md

 ### Create Your Own Router Type

-You can even create your own router type (e.g. using the same engine with `browse`/`blame`), for example let's create a new `master_branch` router type:
+You can even create your own router type (e.g. use the same engine with `browse`/`blame`), for example let's create a new `master_branch` router type:

 ```lua
 require("gitlinker").setup({